 A chef is only ever as good as their cooking tools, so it's essential that you choose your wok carefully from the start!

-The best wok cooking starts by picking the best wok, because everything from the size of the wok to the material it's produced from will affect the way your final dish tastes when you're serving it up to family and friends.
+Everything from the size of the wok to the material it's produced from will affect the way your final dish tastes when you're serving it up to family and friends.

 Some things you'll already know.
 If you're serving up tasty stir-frys to lots of people, you need a bigger wok.
 A smaller wok pan will be much more convenient than a restaurant-sized wok if you're only cooking for yourself.